-Normalization: In works belonging to the feature generation paradigm, the collection of the descriptions is always followed by a normalization step, in which semantically equivalent FDs are merged.
-However, often a clear explanation of how equivalent descriptions are identified is missing.
+In other cases, however, different FDs expressing the same property can assume very different linguistic forms, even involving different lemmas or different syntactic structures.
+A major problem of most works belonging to the feature generation paradigm is that a clear explanation of how equivalent descriptions are identified is often missing.
 As an example, raw descriptions like is a quadruped and has four legs can be seen as exemplars of the same feature (e.g. has four legs) and merged (cfr.
 Vinson and Vigliocco, 2008).
 It is questionable, however, that these expressions convey the same information.
-A quadruped is "an animal that moves by using four legs", and reducing its definition to "having four legs" is reductive.
+A quadruped is "an animal that moves by using four legs", and reducing its definition to "having four legs" may be reductive.

-In our approach equivalent descriptions are defined as descriptions sharing the same semantic relation and the same source and target synsets.
+In our approach equivalent descriptions are more explicitly defined as descriptions sharing the same semantic relation and the same source and target synsets.
 Accordingly, then, we consider the two FDs <wheel> is a component of a car and <wheel> is an auto part equivalent because they can be both mapped into a meronymic relation linking {wheel} and {car, auto}.

-Ambiguity: In a number of cases the FD contained an ambiguous word, so we need to choose an appropriate synset for it.
+Ambiguity: In a number of cases the FD contained an ambiguous word, so we had to choose an appropriate synset for it.
 We identified two variants of this situation.